Request Free, One-on-one Academic Assessment

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Montrose students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Montrose students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Montrose District Curriculum Used in Our In-Home Tutoring Programs

 The Montrose and Olathe School District follows Colorado Academic Standards to provide a well-rounded and rigorous curriculum for the students.
 The standards consist of the particular skills, knowledge and concepts that students should develop in each course as well as the critical thinking abilities and real world connections that tie into the objective.
 The demanding academic curriculum is combined with sports activities, and creative outlets in music, and art to provide a well-rounded education.